 ~from “Tear it Down”

 Jack Gilbert takes you, holds you captive for a moment in his works of blood-and-beauty, and will keep you enticed.
-As all incredible poetry should.
+As all incredible poetry does.